 This 156,000 square foot renovation transforms the inward-facing 1972 wing of Boston Public Library’s central location into an inviting urban building that engages the street and forms an outdoor room with community gathering spaces.
-The renovation honors a landmark building while adapting the library to 21st Century needs.
+The renovation, designed by William Rawn Associates for the City of Boston, honors a landmark building while adapting the library to 21st Century needs.

 The brutalist modernism that rose to popularity in the 1960s and 1970s is often forbidding to passersby, with blank walls that pay scant attention to pedestrians.
 The renovation has proven that such buildings can be reformed while respecting the style and culture of that era.
 A 40-year-old “architectural challenge” has been resolved with the new design, notes library president David Leonard.

 Furthermore, the library’s updated wing rejects the notion that our major public buildings need to be walled off in the 21st Century.
 After the September 11 attacks, many US buildings were turned into virtual fortresses, often at the expense of public life.
 This building makes the statement that our society is open and accessible— a particularly poignant message in Boston, the site of a terrorist bombing in 2013.